 For example, in a group of 100 nodes with threshold 60 (n = 100, t = 60), up to 40 parties can leave the group.
 In first instance, nodes that leave, go offline, or send malicious data, shall be replaced by new nodes in queue to uphold n = 100.
 The remaining parties, so long as there are the threshold number of them, can re-create a new group.
 This may be necessary if there are insufficient nodes in queue and active nodes are close to t during a longer time period, in effect risking to impact availability.

 Say that the secret key x is currently shared by a set of players P_1,…,P_n with a threshold of t.
 This group can transfer ownership to a new set of players P_1,…,P_n with a new threshold of t.

 This allows the network to rotate in new nodes as network churn happens, without loss of control over the custodial wallets.
-Old nodes do however still possess a secret share which could potentially be exploitable if network nodes fluctuates a lot.
+However, old nodes still possess a secret share, which could potentially be exploitable if network nodes fluctuates a lot.
 This needs to be mitigated by running keygen from time to time.